 More than talking about books, I talk about where stories come from.

-When we’ve talked about where stories come from, we make up our own.
+When we’ve talked about where my stories come from, we make up our own.
 As I draw animal characters based on their names and ideas, I explain how an illustrator works.

 We discuss ideas such as forward momentum, attention to detail, setting, mood, time of day and point of view.
 They learn to merge text and illustration and how to use the whole page to tell their story.